plexescor/HPR/README.md

 > [!NOTE]
 > **Linux platform detection:** HPR reads `$XDG_CURRENT_DESKTOP` and matches substrings via `std::string::contains`.
 Non-standard desktop session variables or nested compositor configurations may not resolve correctly.

+> [!NOTE]
+> **Cinnamon Wayland:** Cinnamon's Wayland session is still experimental in Linux Mint.
+The `org.Cinnamon.Eval` D-Bus backend works on both X11 and Wayland sessions, but Wayland-specific stability or behavior changes are dependent on the Cinnamon/Muffin team's ongoing development.

 ---

 ## Contributing